sitelint/optimize-image-on-the-client-side/README.md

 **Note that images that are larger in size after compression are not taken into account.**

+## Features

+* Compressing by the browser, client-side.
+No image is sent outside of the browser anywhere.
+* When compression takes more than 1 second then the user will see a busy indicator.

 ## Demo

 [Optimize image on the client side](https://www.sitelint.com/lab/optimize-image-on-the-client-side/)